hellodajana/hellodajana/README.md

 ### Hi there, my name is Dajana 👋

-I'm a passionate self-taught frontend developer with 10 years experience in data analysis.
+I'm a passionate self-taught frontend developer with 10 years' experience in data analysis.
 From writing complex MS functions to first time writing "hello world", I was instantly hooked and knew I started a lifetime journey.

 - 🌱 I'm currently learning React
 - 🌸 I'm open to collaboration on web related projects